-The claim submitted was in the amount of EUR18,790,441.69.
-Up to the completion date of these financial statements, the arbitration is still in the preliminary process and no results have been communicated to the Company.
+The claim submitted was in the amount of EUR18,790,442.
+An evidentiary hearing is set for October 3, 2016 - November 2, 2016, although it is currently unclear whether it will take place on those dates.
+Up to the completion date of these financial statements, the arbitration is still in the process and no results have been communicated to the Company.

 b.
-Legal cases with PT Control Systems Arena Para Nusa
+Legal cases with PT Destini Marine Safety